 I am very excited to announce to you a brand new tool, which has been developed just after the newest Stellarium edition was released.
 I mean the Stellarium version 0.2 onwards, which is the reach of new features.
-One of them is a possibility to load the polygonal type of horizon, known by many of us from the Cartes du Ciel software.
+One of them is the possibility to load the polygonal type of horizon, known by many of us from the Cartes du Ciel software.
 This is exactly the thing, the new tool is related to.
 Namely, the small application grabs the horizon from Heywhatsthat.com and generates the polygonal horizon for us.
 I would like to explain to you how it works.
-Trust me, it’s very useful for someone, who knows how the local horizon corresponds with celestial objects ephemera.
+Trust me, it’s very useful for someone, who knows how the local horizon corresponds with a celestial object’s ephemera.

 So far we know the Peakfinder.org platform & app, which is able to give us the detail about the solar and lunar circumstances against the local horizon.
 The problem is, that we still have nothing besides it.
 If you want to know how your local horizon would correspond with the set of Jupiter and Venus, the issue becomes tricky.
 Fortunately, this application is going to sort out all these problems for us.
 Before we start to seriously use it I want to iron out how it works.